-For both male and female students, the style of dress should reflect principles of modesty, appropriateness, and professionalism rather than current fashion trends.
-During Fall and Spring Semesters, while attending classes on campus, MLS students are required to dress according to the Andrews University Dress Code.
+For both male and female students, the dress style must reflect principles of modesty, appropriateness, and professionalism rather than current fashion trends.
+During the Fall and Spring Semesters, MLS students must dress according to the Andrews University Dress Code while attending classes on campus.

-When reflecting on what to wear, remember simplicity, taste, function and appropriateness.
-Items such as short shorts/skirts, "spaghetti" straps, tight clothing, low cut, strapless or midriff blouses as well as extremes in cosmetics are not acceptable for the Andrews University student.
-The student must wear clothing that covers the legs but does not drag on the floor.
+Remember simplicity, taste, function, and appropriateness when deciding what to wear.
+Items such as short shorts/skirts, "spaghetti" straps, tight clothing, low cut, strapless or midriff blouses, and extremes in cosmetics are unacceptable for the Andrews University student.
+The student must wear clothing that covers the legs but not dragging the floor.
 The student must wear shoes that cover the whole foot.
 Shoes cannot be made of canvas.
 Shorts and open-toe shoes are not allowed in student laboratories.
-All students must also wear a knee-length laboratory coat with long sleeves while attending laboratory sessions.
+All students must wear knee-length laboratory coats with long sleeves while attending laboratory sessions.

 The use of jewelry is discouraged.
-Jewelry, particularly dangling-type earrings, ankle or wrist bands, necklaces, hand jewelry that will pierce the glove or any other accessory that may interfere with the students work or compromise safety, is prohibited.
+Jewelry is prohibited, particularly dangling-type earrings, ankle or wrist bands, necklaces, hand jewelry that will pierce the glove, or any other accessory that may interfere with the student's work or compromise safety.

 Long hair (longer than shoulder length) must be tied back so that it will not come in contact with contaminated material.
-This rule also applies to any other type of head covering such as scarves or hijabs.
+This rule also applies to any other type of head covering, such as scarves or hijabs.